5 teachings from the movie Ninja Assassin

 In one of the most violent scenes of the movie, Lord Ozunu punishes the young Raizo reciting this phrase that can be interpreted in many ways:

-• The wrong one is to hate who is weak
+• The wrong one is to hate those who are weak

 • The right way is to hate weakness due to mental laziness (lack of discipline, concentration, precision, etc.)

-In martial arts terms, this is true as for a student as for his master:
+In martial arts terms, this is true as for a student and for his master:

 • If the student yields to boredom, to distraction, to superficiality, to bad habits, to the useless complaints, to fake fatigue (etc.) what will his training ever lead to?